Saluda, South Carolina: 2000 census

 There were 1,103 households, out of which 33.6% had children under the age of 18 living with them, 40.8% were married couples living together, 24.6% had a female householder with no husband present, and 28.5% were non-families.
 24.5% of all households were made up of individuals, and 11.4% had someone living alone who was 65 years of age or older.
 The average household size was 2.75 and the average family size was 3.21.

 In the town, the population was spread out, with 28.0% under the age of 18, 12.2% from 18 to 24, 28.1% from 25 to 44, 18.6% from 45 to 64, and 13.1% who were 65 years of age or older.
 The median age was 31 years.
 For every 100 females, there were 97.9 males.
 For every 100 females age 18 and over, there were 93.9 males.

 The median income for a household in the town was $26,964, and the median income for a family was $31,042.
 Males had a median income of $25,208 versus $19,921 for females.
 The per capita income for the town was $13,032.
 About 22.9% of families and 28.5% of the population were below the poverty line, including 37.4% of those under age 18 and 18.5% of those age 65 or over.

 History

 Prior to the formation of Saluda County in 1896, the town was named Redbank and was renamed to match the county it became the seat of.

 The Bonham House, Butler Family Cemetery, Marsh-Johnson House, Old Strother Place, Saluda Old Town Site, Saluda Theatre, Stevens-Dorn Farmstead, and Whitehall are listed on the National Register of Historic Places.

 Education

+It is in the Saluda County School District.
+Saluda County School District includes five public schools: Hollywood Elementary, Saluda Primary, Saluda Elementary, Saluda Middle, and Saluda High School.
+It also has a private school known as W. Wyman Kings Academy; and two other public schools, Saluda Opportunity School, and Saluda County Adult Education.
+It has a college center which is Piedmont Technical College Saluda County Center.
+Based on the information given about fifty-nine percent of the students enrolled in the district during the years 2018-2022 were white, twenty-two percent of the students were Black or African American, twenty-one percent of the students were Hispanic or Latino, one percent were American Indian/ Alaska Native and the rest were some other race or more than one race.
+About sixty-six percent of the students aged five and above spoke English only at home, and 2.7 percent of the students have a disability.

 Saluda has a public library, a branch of the Saluda County Library.